-To provide us with a context on the Philippine disaster management and response, let us briefly look at the population, geography, and disaster and calamity profile of the country.
+To provide context on the Philippine disaster management and response, let us briefly look at the country’s population, geography, and disaster and calamity profile.

 The Philippines has 108M+ people in an archipelago of 7,000+ islands

-The Philippines is an archipelago consisting of over 7,000 islands and a total area of 300,000 square kilometres.
+The Philippines is an archipelago with over 7,000 islands and a total area of 300,000 square kilometres.
 Most of these islands are small, with only a few large land areas like Luzon and Mindanao (World Population Review, 2019).

 Manila, the capital of the Philippines, ranks 1st as the most densely populated city in the world.
 It has 41,515 people living in each square kilometre, followed by Mumbai at 28,508 people per square kilometre.
 Caloocan, another city in the Philippines, ranks 4th with 27,916 people per sq km.
 (Word Atlas, 2019).